Rules Concerning Holiday

 You must take your main holiday during the main holiday period between 1 May and 30 September.
-You are entitled to at least 15 consecutive holiday days during the main holiday period – unless you would like to take your holiday in another manner.
+You are entitled to at least 15 consecutive days of holiday during this period.

 The holiday leave starts at the start of working hours on the first day of holiday and terminates at the end of working hours on the last day of holiday.

 The remaining two weeks of holiday is called ‘other holiday’ or ‘remaining holiday’.
-You may take the remaining holiday whenever you like within the holiday year.
+You may take the remaining holiday whenever you like within the holiday leave period, which runs from 1 September to 31 December of the following year.
 Generally, you have the right to take the remaining holiday in a consecutive period of at least five days, but the periods may be shortened if this is necessary for the operation of the workplace or if you and your employer agree to it.